Student-Alumni-Interaction-Linkage-IITG/SailWebsite/README.md

 # SailWebsite

-Clone the master branch and run:\
+Clone the branch of your name and run:\
 cd sail\
-npm install\
+npm install